Are you considering starting an S Corporation?

 The main difference in taxes with an S Corp vs LLC is that S corporations avoid self-employment taxes altogether.
 This is because S corps are required to pay owners a reasonable salary.

 Whereas in an LLC, you have to pay self-employment taxes no matter what.

 Finally, transfer of ownership differs between an S Corp and an LLC.
 Stock in an S corporation is freely transferrable without consequences and complicated paperwork.
 With an LLC, you can’t easily transfer ownership like that.

 How is an S Corporation Taxed?

-S Corporations are taxes as pass-through entities.
-This means there is no federal income tax as the corporate level and any profits are allocated to the owners and taxed at the personal level.
+S Corporations are taxed as pass-through entities.
+This means there is no federal income tax at the corporate level and any profits are allocated to the owners and taxed at a personal level.

 You do have to file Form 1120S for your annual tax return, but the business isn’t required to pay business taxes.

 The money that an S Corporation earns leaves the business in the form of owner salaries and dividends.